|

 Djalma Ferreira: Help Yourself to the Brazilliance of Djalma; Dot DLP-25905; E+/N S $25 -- Brasil/organ; rare LP w/hip, unusual tunes!; accomplished Brasilian organist (one of the very few such LPs released in US) in the Walter Wanderley vein (Wanderley fans take note!); Soul Limbo, Odd Couple Theme, Recado, Cabo Frio, Where is Love, Help Yourself, Pulpa de tamarindo, Zorba, Second-Hand Rose, Lamento

-Russ Garcia: Carioca; RCA Victor LSP-1691; 1958; 1st press, deep groove E/E+ S $25 (or 1st, deep groove E-/E- S $15, specify) -- samba/bossa/jazz; his first, and along w/Fantastica, best LP; awesome (THE classic US Brasilian LP of its day) w/interesting ideas, like the "Soul Bossa Nova" to come (some abstract female vocalizing, even); worth it just for the killer, very moving "Fuiste a Bahia" alone but it's ALL GREAT!!!; Carioca, Baia, Copacabana, Delicado, Ba-Tu-Ca-Da, Cavaquinho, Natalie, Fuiste a Bahia, Risque, Cae Cae, Corridas en Madrid, Sabrosa
+Russ Garcia: Carioca; RCA Victor LSP-1691; 1958; 1st press, deep groove E/E+ S $25 -- samba/bossa/jazz; his first, and along with Fantastica, best pop LP; perhaps THE classic US Brasilian LP of its day, with interesting ideas, (some abstract female vocalizing, even); worth it just for the killer, very moving "Fuiste a Bahia" alone but it's ALL GREAT!!!; Carioca, Baia, Copacabana, Delicado, Ba-Tu-Ca-Da, Cavaquinho, Natalie, Fuiste a Bahia, Risque, Cae Cae, Corridas en Madrid, Sabrosa

 Luiz Henrique: Barra Limpa; Verve V6-8697; 1967; gatefold 2nd cutout E+/N- S $25 -- Brasil/vocal; like his LPs on Fontana, it's absolutely terrific, from the intriguing fishbowl jacket to utterly different, super interpretation of Mas que nada (you'll still love it long after you've burned out on standard versions); shares only 3 songs w/his Fontana LP "Listen to Me" (another must-have if you can get it): Listen to Me, If You Want to Be a Lover, Alicinha; others, unique to this LP: Reza, A Trip to Brazil, Vivo Sonhando, O Morro, Samba do Orfeu, Minha Lagoa, A Waltz for Diana

-[Lewiston:] In Praise of Oxalá & Other Gods--Black Music of South America; Nonesuch H-72036; N/N shrink S $20 -- candomblé/sacred/roots; field recording by David Lewiston of heavy Afro-Brasil roots music from Columbia, Ecuador, & Brasil; primordial cumbia, samba, capoeira, candomblé, Guapi; listed in the "recommended" discography of a book on Latin/Caribbean-region music; top production of mystic Afro beats--get it!
+[Lewiston:] In Praise of Oxalá & Other Gods--Black Music of South America; Nonesuch H-72036; N/N shrink S $20 -- candomblé/sacred/roots; field recording by David Lewiston of heavy Afro-Brasil roots music from Columbia, Ecuador, and Brasil; primordial cumbia, samba, capoeira, candomblé, Guapi; listed in the "recommended" discography of a book we have on Latin/Caribbean-region music; yes, it's top production of mystic Afro beats--get it!

 Sergio Mendes & Brasil '66: Stillness; A&M SP-4284; 1970; gatefold N/N- shrink S $20 (or E/E S $15, specify) -- DJ-essential for the hip, dark, stone-funky update of "For What It's Worth"--that's right, the great Buffalo Springfield hit but much, much deeper!; this LP starts the hip later incarnation(s) of the group, which tho less well-known yielded a lot of great stuff useful for international club DJs today (a far cry from the earlier Beatles covers that's the stuff of oldies radio)

-Sergio Mendes & Brasil '77: Pais Tropical; A&M SP-4315; flapped jacket; sealed S $15 (or E+/E+ S $15, specify) -- one of the scarcer, better LPs that deserve much more attention from DJs; the whole thing is lovely & fresh ("After Midnight" is the lone but worthy US pop cover, and there are some great Brasilian treatments); "Asa Branca" stands as the funky (yes!) essential track for DJs; beautiful jacket of lush colorful tropical jungle; best of all, we've priced it rock-bottom just to see who's paying attention
+Sergio Mendes & Brasil '77: Pais Tropical; A&M SP-4315; flapped jacket; E+/E+ S $15 -- one of the scarcer, better LPs that deserve much more attention from DJs; the whole thing is lovely & fresh ("After Midnight" is the lone but worthy US pop cover, and there are some great Brasilian treatments); "Asa Branca" stands as the funky (yes!) essential track for DJs; beautiful jacket of lush colorful tropical jungle; best of all, we've priced it rock-bottom just to see who's paying attention

 Sergio Mendes & Brasil '77: Night & Day; A&M SP-8110; E+/N S $15 -- Brasil pop; very strong, with updates of some of his classics, and of course the big payoff for all fans and DJs alike is the final cut: Watch What Happens, So Many Stars, Wave, Tristeza, Night & Day, Like a Lover, Roda, For Me, Cinnamon & Clove, So Danca Samba, Mais Que Nada